nine7nine/linux-kernel-script-tools/README.md

 # linux-kernel-script-tools

-This repo contains some very simple scripts or wrappers, mostly Linux-RT related.
+This repo contains some very simple bash scripts or wrappers, mostly Linux-RT related.

 * rtcqscan is a wrapper/downloader for the realtimeconfigquickscan.pl perl script. execute it in a folder (not /usr/bin).